raniaarinta/MongoDB/README.md

 # MongoDB
-nosql with mongodb atlas with json
+nosql with mongodb atlas and mongodb shell